Lenaghan/Excel-Loss-Summary-Automation/README.md

 5. TestExtractTableToDictionary
      Call the ExtractTableToDictionary function and sets a new dictionary with the return value.
      Uses nested loops to iterate through the dictionary.
      Prints the key, value pairs to the immediate window.
+6. AggregateClaimsData
+     Takes a scripting dictionary as input parameter.
+     Creates a new dictionary using coverage and policy_year as composite key.
+     The inner dictionary holds claim count, and totals for paid, reserves, and incurred.
+     Totals are by coverage, and within that by year.
+     Function returns a scripting dictionary.

 Next: Aggregate claim counts and values by coverage type and year.
 Following: The end product will produce a presentable summary of the data in multiple pages, including aggregate values and details.